MDAnalysis/membrane-curvature/README.md

 With MembraneCurvature you can:

-- Derive 2D surface profiles from MD simulations using an atom selection as reference with two different methods: binning or Fourier.
+- Derive 2D surface profiles from MD simulations using an atom selection as reference with three different methods via the `surface_method` parameter: `'fourier'` (default), `'binning'`, or `'binning_nearest'`.
+- Calculate mean and Gaussian curvature from the derived surface.
+- Choose where curvature is evaluated with the `curvature_on` parameter:
+  `'per_frame'`, to get per-frame curvature maps, or `'average_surface'`, to get curvature from the time-averaged surface.
+- Control the surface calculation for the binning methods with two optional parameters:
-  - Optional periodic edge padding to reduce finite difference artifacts (binning method only).
+   - `padding`: periodic edge padding to reduce finite difference artifacts.
-  - Optional brick-wall FFT filter on averaged surface maps (binning method only).
+   - `fft_filter`: a brick-wall FFT filter to remove high-frequency noise from the averaged surface.
-- Calculate the mean and Gaussian curvatures of the derived surfaces.
-- Get per-frame or averaged results for surface, mean and Gaussian curvature.
-- Live a happier life.

 ## Installation